sulfuror/rescript-sh/README.md

    computers running a backup before shutting them down... so if `restic` was running, when I turn on my computer again I need to unlock the repo so the script could keep running regularly.
-I haven't had any problems with it and I don't really thing that it could cause any problem because that command just remove lock files that it considers stale.
+I haven't had any problems with it and I don't really think that it could cause any problems because that command just remove lock files that it considers stale.
 2. You need to change the `CHANGEME` passwords; both at the beginning and the end of the script.
 3. You need to set your repo path and change the `/PATH/TO/REPO` in the script.